-Out-of-network providers/facilities are not covered outside of California except for emergency services, air ambulances, COVID-19 testing/vaccination, and urgent care.
+Out-of-network providers/facilities are not covered outside of California except for emergency services, air ambulances, COVID-19 testing/vaccination prior to May 12, 2023, and urgent care.
 If you use an out-of-network provider/facility for urgent care, then any covered services will be covered by the Plan at the cost-sharing levels listed in "Tier 3" of the Schedule of Benefits.